 Wiltshire SN9 6BE

 - CEAS can help you to find information about your rights and responsibilities in relation to your child’s education.

-- Education is a devolved matter and there will be different policies between each of the UK countries and MoD schools overseas.
-Ask for advice prior to a posting.
+- Ask for advice prior to a posting.
+Education is a devolved matter and there will be different policies between each of the UK countries and MOD schools overseas.

 - When moving, do your research about schools and educational provision in the new area early in your moving process.
 CEAS can offer advice and guidance regarding school admissions and statutory processes involved.